 - In many of the Distaff Counterpart games (and later just the games period once being able to choose your gender was implemented), your player character herself can drink as much alcohol as you wish while pregnant, without any harm whatsoever.
 There is at least one game where your husband will insist that, in your case, there's no way that a little alcohol is any danger to you or the baby.
 This is because, by that point, you are heavily pregnant and have still managed to keep the farm running practically single-handed, all without the slightest hint of ill-health.

-- In Sims 2, a pregnant woman can make and serve drinks, but not have one herself, note despite the fact that they're "juice drinks", and the developers otherwise deliberately avoid insinuating that they might be alcoholic in order to keep the rating down.
+- In The Sims 2, a pregnant woman can make and serve drinks, but not have one herself, note despite the fact that they're "juice drinks", and the developers otherwise deliberately avoid insinuating that they might be alcoholic in order to keep the rating down.